 Barbara Page (Vice Chair) has served on the Board at different times over the organization’s history.
-As the SENIOR ADVOCATE/INVESTIGATOR for Disability Rights Florida since 2001 she brings a wealth of knowledge to the Board’s deliberations.
+As the Senior Advocate/Investigator for Disability Rights Florida since 2001 she brings a wealth of knowledge to the Board’s deliberations.

 Kimberly Leggett (Treasurer) comes to the Board with a strong accounting background coupled with fundraising experience and a passion for community involvement.
-As a Mobility Analyst for Pinellas Suncoast Transit Authority (PSTA), she is responsible for Accounts Receivable, annual audits, payroll, human resources, and purchasing.
+As a Mobility Analyst for Transportation Disadvantaged for Pinellas Suncoast Transit Authority (PSTA), she is responsible for Accounts Receivable, annual audits, payroll, human resources, and purchasing.
 Kimberly served on the Executive Board for the American Cancer Society fundraising and is active in the Federation of Inner-Community Organization.

 Jennifer French (Director) joined the Board in 2013.
 She acquired her C6-7 incomplete spinal cord injury in 1998.
 Jennifer is an active user of an FES system and is the first woman to receive the implanted Stand and Transfer system.
 Jennifer is a silver medalist in the sport of sailing at the 2012 Paralympic Games and is the 2012 Yachtswoman of the Year, the first woman with a disability to do so.
-She has helped launch successful divisions in such organizations as Bombarier Capital and PC Connection, Inc. Her story is published in her book, On My Feet Again: My Journey out of the Wheelchair using Neurotechnology.
+She has helped launch successful divisions in such organizations as Bombardier Capital and PC Connection, Inc. Her story is published in her book, On My Feet Again: My Journey out of the Wheelchair using Neurotechnology.
 With an MBA and her experiences in the disability community, she co-founded Neurotech Network, a non-profit organization focused on education of and advocacy to access neurotechnology; she currently serves as the Executive Director.